 There are not that many vehicles left in the world where starting them is a matter of life and death.
 Fuel dragsters and that’s about it on that list.
 Back in the day though there were ample opportunities to die just trying to live your life as this video 100% shows.
 You are going to watch a guy start a Rumley Oil Pull tractor and when we say that you won’t believe that he is doing the factory recommended procedure, you won’t believe that he is doing the factory recommended procedure.

 The Rumley Oil Pull tractors were a bit of a shock to the market when they came out because they used kerosene for fuel in a world populated by steam powered tractors.
-These things has engines with 10″ bores and 12″ strokes.
+These things have engines with a 10-inch bores and 12-inch stroke.
 You can watch videos on YouTube where you can actually count the revs as the cylinder fires and the piston returns to the top of the bore.
-In this case we are going to watch how a farmer of the era would have started one of these things.
+In this case we are going to watch how a farmer of the era would have started one of these tractors.
 There was not electric starters at that point, there was no pneumatic assistance for turing the engine over.
 The guy had to do it himself.

-The tractor operator had to first stop repeatedly on a pedal that shot a huge amount of fuel into the massive cylinder of the engine and after he as satisfied that he did that properly the true madness began.
+The tractor operator had to first stomp repeatedly on a pedal that shot a huge amount of fuel into the massive cylinder of the engine and after he was satisfied that he did that properly the true madness began.

 This guy makes it look easy.
 Imagine doing this on a frigid fall morning, trying to get the thing to start, making sure it was out of gear (No neutral safety switch here, fool!), and then going out to work for as many hours as mother nature would allow.